hesamtaraz/hesamtaraz/README.md

 # Hey 👋 What's up?

-I'm Hesam Taraz، a Frontend Developer focused on building modern and responsive web applications with React and Next.js.
+I'm [Hesam Taraz]، a MERN Stack Developer focused on building modern and responsive web applications.

 ## About Me

-I specialize in React.js and Next.js, with strong knowledge of JavaScript, Redux, and component-based architecture.
+I specialize in React.js and Next.js on the frontend, with strong knowledge of JavaScript, TypeScript, and Redux.
+On the backend, I work with Node.js, Express, and MongoDB.

 I enjoy turning complex problems into clean, user-friendly interfaces.
 I approach development with a problem-solving mindset and care about writing code that is readable, maintainable, and performant.

-During my learning journey, I've built several personal projects that strengthened my understanding of state management, API integration, and performance optimization in frontend development.
+During my learning journey, I've built several personal projects that strengthened my understanding of state management, API integration, database design, and performance optimization.

 I believe great web experiences come from continuous learning, clean code, and attention to detail.